 Agricultural Wastewater Treatment

-Wastewater treatment solutions for reuse and recycling
+Water treatment solutions for reuse and recycling in conventional and indoor agriculture

 Water and Agriculture

-Saltworks’ suite of technologies treat a broad range of waters for agriculture, before or after use.
-We know that wastewaters from agriculture are complex, with diverse challenges such as salinity, fertilizer or pesticide compounds, animal slurries, ammonia, and more.
+Wastewaters from agriculture are complex, with challenges such as salinity, fertilizers, pesticides, compounds, animal slurries, ammonia, and more.

-We economically treat these waters for safe discharge or reuse, maximizing recoveries and preserving value.
+Saltworks’ suite of technologies economically treats a broad range of waters, producing fresh water that is safe for discharge or use.
 We provide solutions that achieve your treatment goals such as:

 • Reusing wastewater and maximizing water recoveries